LeMaitre Vascular (NASDAQ:LMAT) Updates Q4 2021 Earnings Guidance

-LeMaitre Vascular (NASDAQ:LMAT) last announced its quarterly earnings results on Thursday, October 28th.
-The medical instruments supplier reported $0.30 earnings per share for the quarter, missing analysts’ consensus estimates of $0.33 by ($0.03).
-LeMaitre Vascular had a net margin of 18.21% and a return on equity of 15.54%.
-The company had revenue of $38.37 million during the quarter, compared to the consensus estimate of $39.05 million.
-During the same quarter last year, the company earned $0.37 earnings per share.
-The business’s revenue was up 5.4% on a year-over-year basis.
-As a group, sell-side analysts expect that LeMaitre Vascular will post 1.36 earnings per share for the current year.
+LeMaitre Vascular (NASDAQ:LMAT) last posted its earnings results on Thursday, October 28th.
+The medical instruments supplier reported $0.30 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.33 by ($0.03).
+LeMaitre Vascular had a return on equity of 14.15% and a net margin of 18.21%.
+The business had revenue of $38.37 million during the quarter, compared to analyst estimates of $39.05 million.
+During the same quarter in the prior year, the company earned $0.37 EPS.
+The company’s revenue was up 5.4% on a year-over-year basis.
+On average, analysts predict that LeMaitre Vascular will post 1.29 EPS for the current year.

-Several analysts have recently commented on LMAT shares.
-Barrington Research increased their target price on LeMaitre Vascular from $59.00 to $64.00 and gave the stock an outperform rating in a report on Friday, July 30th.
-Jefferies Financial Group started coverage on LeMaitre Vascular in a report on Thursday, September 16th.
-They set a buy rating and a $70.00 target price on the stock.
-Roth Capital increased their target price on LeMaitre Vascular from $55.00 to $58.00 and gave the stock a neutral rating in a report on Tuesday, August 3rd.
-Finally, Zacks Investment Research cut LeMaitre Vascular from a buy rating to a hold rating in a report on Tuesday, October 5th.
-Three equities research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-According to data from MarketBeat, the company currently has an average rating of Buy and a consensus price target of $63.80.
+A number of brokerages have issued reports on LMAT.
+Jefferies Financial Group began coverage on shares of LeMaitre Vascular in a research report on Thursday, September 16th.
+They issued a buy rating and a $70.00 price objective for the company.
+Zacks Investment Research downgraded shares of LeMaitre Vascular from a hold rating to a sell rating in a research report on Tuesday, November 2nd.
+Roth Capital upped their price objective on shares of LeMaitre Vascular from $55.00 to $58.00 and gave the stock a neutral rating in a research report on Tuesday, August 3rd.
+Finally, Barrington Research increased their target price on shares of LeMaitre Vascular from $59.00 to $64.00 and gave the company an outperform rating in a research report on Friday, July 30th.
+One research analyst has rated the stock with a sell rating, two have issued a hold rating and three have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock has an average rating of Hold and an average price target of $63.80.

+In related news, Director David B. Roberts sold 19,712 shares of the firm’s stock in a transaction that occurred on Wednesday, November 3rd.
+The shares were sold at an average price of $52.24, for a total value of $1,029,754.88.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+16.50% of the stock is currently owned by company insiders.

 LeMaitre Vascular Company Profile